-Losing or quitting your job can be stressful enough by itself, but often it also comes with the added issue of losing employer-sponsored health insurance for you and your family.
-You’re presented with COBRA health insurance as an option, and then there’s coverage under the Affordable Care Act.
+Losing or quitting your job can be stressful enough by itself.
+But often it also comes with the added issue of losing employer-sponsored health insurance for you and your family.
+You’re presented with COBRA coverage as an option, and then there’s health insurance under the Affordable Care Act.

 So which one is better?
 It depends on your situation.
 Use this COBRA vs. ACA health insurance guide to help you decide.